Published: 07/11/2024

 The Unexpected Digital Meltdown

 In July 2024, the UK healthcare sector faced an unprecedented challenge as a global IT outage sent shockwaves through its digital infrastructure.
 The culprit behind this massive disruption was a seemingly innocuous faulty update to CrowdStrike antivirus software.
-This update, intended to enhance security, instead paralyzed approximately 8.5 million Windows devices worldwide, with the NHS bearing the brunt of its impact.
+This update, intended to enhance security, instead paralysed approximately 8.5 million Windows devices worldwide, with the NHS bearing the brunt of its impact.

 Critical Systems Affected

 The outage struck at the heart of the NHS's digital ecosystem.
 EMIS, a crucial system used by GP practices for managing appointments, patient records, prescriptions, and referrals, was rendered inoperable.
 Pharmacy systems lost access to digital prescriptions, forcing a sudden return to paper-based methods.
-Even hospital services, though less severely impacted, experienced delays and disruptions, particularly in specialized areas such as radiotherapy clinics and surgical schedules.
+Even hospital services, though less severely impacted, experienced delays and disruptions, particularly in specialised areas such as radiotherapy clinics and surgical schedules.

 Timeline of Chaos and Recovery